 The major activities of the training program include participation in the annual Wisconsin Symposium on Emotion, attendance at monthly meetings of faculty and students on topics in emotion research, ethics training, as well as other relevant activities on campus.
-Please contact the Training Program in Emotion Research administrator, Ms. Jane Lambert, at emotiont32grant@bi.wisc.edu for more information.
+Please contact the Training Program in Emotion Research Administrator, Jane Lambert, at emotiont32grant@bi.wisc.edu for more information.

 We look for diverse candidates with strong potential for future academic success, whose research interests are well aligned with those of the program and the desired faculty mentor.